nikitavoloboev/data/tools/obsidian.md

 - [Auto Note Mover](https://github.com/farux/obsidian-auto-note-mover) - Automatically move the active notes to their respective folders according to the rules.
 - [Obsidian Readwise](https://github.com/renehernandez/obsidian-readwise) - Synchronize Readwise highlights into your Obsidian Vault.
 - [Obsidian Telegraph Publish](https://github.com/reorx/obsidian-telegraph-publish) - Publish your Obsidian note to a Telegraph page.
+- [Banners](https://github.com/noatpad/obsidian-banners) - Obsidian plugin to add banner images (and icons) to your notes.

 ## Themes